ffund/ml-notebooks/notebooks/2-advertising-hw.md

 * the coefficient $w^{*}_{j}$ - which tells us the association between "the parts of $x_j$ not in the other features" and "the parts of $y$ not predicted by the other features" - is going to be the **same** as $w_j$ in the multiple regression model we fitted earlier!
 * and the residuals $\epsilon^{*}$ will be the same as the residuals of the multiple regression model we fitted earlier.

+This makes it clear that in a multiple regression model, the coefficient of the feature $x_j$ - which tells us the association between $x_j$ and $y$ when other features are held constant - tells us about how much of the variance in $y$ is explained by $x_j$ *independent of the other features in the model*.

 :::